 I adapted this recipe from King Arthur Flour's 'The All-Purpose Baking Cookbook'.

-degrees C) and place the rack in the center of the oven.
-Butter
+degrees C) and place the oven rack in the center of the oven.
+Line

-(or use a non stick vegetable cooking spray) a
+butter (or use a non stick vegetable cooking spray)

-over medium heat.
-Once the sugar has dissolved remove the saucepan from the heat
+brown sugar, and syrup, over medium heat.
+Once melted, remove from heat and add

-dry ingredients are coated with the butter mixture.
-Press about half of this
+to the dry ingredients, stirring until all the dry ingredients are coated with the butter mixture.
+Press a little more than half of this

-mixture onto the bottom of the prepared pan and leave to cool
+mixture (about 300 grams) onto the bottom of the prepared pan and let cool

-(about 5-10

-minutes).
-Once the mixture has cooled sufficiently, evenly sprinkle with the
+(about 5 minutes).
+Then evenly sprinkle with the

 chocolate chips and marshmallows.
-Top with the remaining crust mixture.
+Top with dollops of the remaining crust mixture.
 Bake in

 cited may include a link to purchase the referenced book or item on Amazon.com.